Year in Review: 2011-12 Highlights

 Robert Mullins, Ph.D., associate professor of biblical studies, led an initial survey of Abel Beth Maacah, one of the few remaining biblical sites in Israel not yet excavated, May 22–27, 2012.
 A joint archaeological project between Azusa Pacific and the Hebrew University of Jerusalem, in partnership with Cornell University, excavation of the area, involving 20–30 APU students, is planned for next summer.
 The dig could uncover ancient artifacts from the time of King David, providing another piece to the puzzle of Israel’s past as described in the Bible.

 Azusa Community Scholars Established

-Judy Hutchinson, Ph.D., executive director of the Center for Academic Service-Learning and Research, launched Azusa Community Scholars, a visionary program that brings together agency representatives from eight sectors of the community, including APU, as scholars learning and working together to identify Azusa’s resources and challenges to create new visions and programs for community-wide change.
+Judy Hutchinson, Ph.D., executive director of the Center for Academic Service-Learning, launched Azusa Community Scholars, a visionary program that brings together agency representatives from eight sectors of the community, including APU, as scholars learning and working together to identify Azusa’s resources and challenges to create new visions and programs for community-wide change.